Sweet Pea ‘Nimbus’

 How to Grow:

 *Unlike garden peas, sweet pea seeds are poisonous if ingested.
-Unfortunately mice still like to steal them so are best pre-sprouted
+Unfortunately mice still like to steal them so are best pre-sprouted in doors or on a rodent proof shelf in the greenhouse.

 Variety: Lathyrus odoratus